 Who is eligible to participate in Bridge?

-Bridge is open to first-year and transfer students of color who are residents of the United States.
+Bridge welcomes applications from new incoming BIPOC students who are residents of the United States.

 Why should I participate in Bridge?

-Bridge will give you a chance to find mentors, friends, resources and a community—all before other students even arrive on campus.
+Bridge will give you a chance to find mentors, friends, resources and a community.
 It bridges the gap of familiarity between the old and the new, helping new students find a home at Smith.